Major update September 2018

 Energy and power

 Energy is the ability to perform work.
 Power is the rate at which energy is used.
-For example, consider stacking cans on supermarket shelves.
-Virtually anyone, no matter how slight, can over time, lift a hundred 1 kg cans from floor level to a shelf two metres high.
-Doing so, however, requires a known amount of energy but very little power.
-A weightlifter who heaves that same 100 kg through two metres in a second or two likewise uses the same amount of energy.
-The power required however is hugely more.
+Consider stacking cans on shelves.
+Virtually anyone can over time, lift a hundred 1 kg cans from floor level to a shelf two metres high.
+Doing so requires a knowable amount of energy but very little power.
+A weightlifter heaving that same 100 kg through two metres in a second or so uses the same amount of energy.
+The power required, however, is hugely more.

-Another example is a car’s starter motor.
-It draws massive power – about 4.8 kW – but only for a few seconds.
-The energy used is thus only about that of a 5-watt LED over an hour.
-It depletes the starter battery by only 2% or so.
+A car’s starter motor draws massive power (about 4.8 kW) – but only for a few seconds.
+The energy used is about that of a 5-watt LED globe over an hour.
+It depletes the starter battery by 2% or so.
 The alternator replaces it in about two minutes.

 Massive power, but the energy expended is much as that of a supermarket shelf packer over an hour or so.
-Olympic weightlifter Svetlanas Podobedova.
-Pic: courtesy Wikipedia
+Pic: (of Olympic weightlifter Svetlana Podobedova) courtesy Wikipedia

 Stackers and lifters

 Deep cycle lead acid, gel cell and AGM batteries are shelf stackers.
 If enough of them (or big) they have more available power.
 For a typical stand-alone system of 4.5 – 7.5 kW or so, a lead-acid deep-cycle battery bank provides enough power for all typical domestic loads.
 Gel cell and AGM battery will cope with major power tools as well.